Colleen Gray Powerful messages speak to the state of our planet

 (Click an image to view larger with title and details)

-Colleen Gray is a Metis artist and the founder of The Art For Aid Project, an initiative that sees new and gently used art supplies being sent into remote First Nations, Inuit and Metis schools across Canada.
+Colleen Gray is a Metis artist and the founder of The Art for Aid Project, an initiative that sees much needed quality art supplies, art learning tools and creative skills labs being sent to remote Indigenous schools in Canada.

-The Art: For many years Colleen worked primarily with ink and watercolour pencil on paper, bringing to life, the quiet mysteries of her traditional teachings.
-However, this past year has seen her take a sharp turn towards a fascinating and relatively unexplored medium through the use of ground mineral based watercolour paint on synthetic paper.
+Colleen works in the relatively unexplored medium of ground mineral based watercolour paint on synthetic paper, along with conventional watercolour paper.
 A truly unique medium, the synthetic paper and paint combination offers a unique and somewhat unpredictable surface with results that leave both rules and artistic confinement in the dust.
 This progressive art form is catching the eye of those who are looking for something off the beaten path.

-The Background: Colleen’s heritage is a combination of Mi’qmak and Irish but neither heritage was prominent in her upbringing.
-Nearly 20 years ago she discovered her Eastern Indigenous roots and took a deep dive into the ceremonial community, resulting in experiences and traditional teachings that are now brought to life through her art.
-Through her work, powerful messages speak to the state of our planet, to issues surrounding Indigenous poverty, the mysteries of Indigenous spirituality, and the many questions surrounding missing and murdered Indigenous people.
+Colleen’s heritage is a combination of Mi’qmak, and Irish but neither heritage was prominent in her upbringing.
+Nearly 20 years ago she discovered her Eastern Indigenous roots and took a deep dive into the ceremonial community, resulting in experiences and traditional teachings that are now brought to life through her art and stories.
+Through her work, powerful messages speak to the state of our planet, Indigenous issues, the mysteries of spirituality, and missing and murdered Indigenous people.

-The Purpose: Through her art, Colleen’s intention is to reach the hearts of those who recognize the broad global issues we are facing in the world today and encourages all to seek solutions without judgment as we move forward together in concert with one heart, one mind and a singular effort to save our only home – our Mother the Earth.
+Through her art, Colleen’s intention is to connect people to the Indigenous understanding that everything is connected and sacred.
+She hopes to invite curiosity and learning through her art and through the stories it tells.
+She hopes to invite people to move forward together in concert with one heart, one mind and a singular effort to save our only home – our Mother the Earth.